Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Background and Definitions

 There are natural notions of amenability and expansion for unimodular random networks due to Aldous and Lyons \cite{AL07}.
 A \textbf{percolation} on a unimodular random rooted graph $(G,\rho)$ is a random assignment of $\omega : E \cup V \to \{0,1\}$ such that the marked graph $(G,\rho,\omega)$ is unimodular.
 We think of $\omega$ as a random subgraph of $G$ consisting of the `open' edges and vertices $\omega(e)=1$, $\omega(v)=1$, and may assume without loss of generality that if an edge is open then so are both of its endpoints.

-The \textbf{cluster} $K_\omega(v)$ at a vertex $v$ is the connected component of $v$ in $\omega$.
-A percolation is said to be \textbf{finite} if all of its clusters are finite almost surely.
-The \textbf{invariant Cheeger constant} of an ergodic unimodular random rooted graph is defined to be
+The \textbf{cluster} $K_\omega(v)$ at a vertex $v$ is the connected component of $v$ in $\omega$, i.e.\ the set of vertices for which there is a path of open edges to $v$ (by convention, if $\omega(v)=0$ or if there are no open edges touching $v$ we put $K_\omega(v) = \{v\}$).
+A percolation is said to be \textbf{finitary} if all of its clusters are finite almost surely.
+The \textbf{invariant Cheeger constant} of an ergodic unimodular random rooted graph $(G,\rho)$ is defined to be